Anodizing: Electrolysis

-The anodized aluminium layer is grown by passing a direct current through an electrolytic solution, with the aluminium object serving as the anode (the positive electrode in an electrolytic cell).
+The anodized aluminium layer is created by passing a direct current through an electrolytic solution, with the aluminium object serving as the anode (the positive electrode in an electrolytic cell).
 The current releases hydrogen at the cathode (the negative electrode) and oxygen at the surface of the aluminium anode, creating a build-up of aluminium oxide.
 Alternating current and pulsed current is also possible but rarely used.
 The voltage required by various solutions may range from 1 to 300 V DC, although most fall in the range of 15 to 21 V. Higher voltages are typically required for thicker coatings formed in sulfuric and organic acid.
 The anodizing current varies with the area of aluminium being anodized and typically ranges from 30 to 300 A/m2.

 Aluminium anodizing (eloxal or Electrolytic Oxidation of Aluminium) is usually performed in an acidic solution, typically sulphuric acid or chromic acid, which slowly dissolves the aluminium oxide.
 The acid action is balanced with the oxidation rate to form a coating with nanopores, 10–150 nm in diameter.
 These pores are what allow the electrolyte solution and current to reach the aluminium substrate and continue growing the coating to greater thickness beyond what is produced by auto-passivation.
 These pores allow for the dye to be absorbed, however, this must be followed by sealing or the dye will not stay.
 Dye is typically followed up by a clean nickel acetate seal.
 Because the dye is only superficial, the underlying oxide may continue to provide corrosion protection even if minor wear and scratches break through the dyed layer.

 Conditions such as electrolyte concentration, acidity, solution temperature, and current must be controlled to allow the formation of a consistent oxide layer.
 Harder, thicker films tend to be produced by more concentrated solutions at lower temperatures with higher voltages and currents.
-The film thickness can range from under 0.5 micrometres for bright decorative work up to 150 micrometres for architectural applications.
+The film thickness can range from under 0.5 micrometers for bright decorative work up to 150 micrometers for architectural applications.